E-scooter crashes across Hampshire more than double in a year, according to DfT figures

-The government is currently coordinating 30 e-scooter trials across the country, with a trial rental scheme in Portsmouth running until November.
+The government is co-ordinating 30 e-scooter trials across the country, with a trial rental scheme in Portsmouth running until November.

 Now figures reveal that there were 38 accidents involving e-scooters across Hampshire in 2021 – a steep rise from the 17 accidents recorded in 2020.